gourav1996/SolarPanel-inspection-app/README.md

 ## Introduction

-Hermes Application consists of two parts.
-An Intelligent Video Analytics Pipeline powered by Deepstream and NVIDIA Jetson Xavier NX and a reconnaissance drone, for which I have used a Ryze Tello.
+An Intelligent Video Analytics Pipeline powered by Deepstream and NVIDIA Jetson Xavier NX.

 ![Jetson Nx](resources/processed.jpeg)

-This project is a proof-of-concept, trying to show that surveillance and mapping of wildfires can be done with a drone and an onboard Jetson platform.
+This project is a proof-of-concept, trying to findout the defects on the solar panel.

 ## Deepstream Setup